nais/doc/tenants/nav/security/auth/azure-ad/usage.md

 **Prerequisites**

-1. Your application (also known as a [resource server](../concepts/actors.md#resource-server)) and the downstream API that you want to consume both have [enabled Azure AD](configuration.md).
+1. Your application and the downstream API that you want to consume both have [enabled Azure AD](configuration.md).
 2. Your application has been [granted access](configuration.md#pre-authorization) to the downstream API.

 **Steps**